Data controller: Mayo Wynne Baxter LLP

 Information we collect if you use our website

 IP address, information from cookies, information about your computer or device (e.g. device and browser type), information about how you use our website (e.g. which pages you have viewed, the time when you view them and what you clicked on, the geographical location from which you accessed our website (based on your IP address), source if referred from another site.
 This information does not identify you individually to us.

 Information we collect from third parties

-Some regulations, (e.g Anti Money Laundering Regulations) require us to verify your identity if you instruct us.
-We use a third party search provider to obtain such verification and they provide us with information they have obtained from other databases, such as the electoral register or records held by a credit records agency.
-A record of the search will be retained by us and these organisations.
+Some regulations, (e.g. Anti Money Laundering Regulations) require us to verify your identity if you instruct us.
+We may use a third-party search provider to obtain such verification and they provide us with information they have obtained from other databases (e.g. electoral register) in order to do this.

 How we use your information: